 How Often Do Hair Transplants Require Correction?

-While successful hair transplants are increasingly common, it’s estimated that 5-10% of failed hair transplant procedures worldwide require some form of correction, according to leading industry studies.
+While successful hair transplants are increasingly common, leading industry studies estimate that 5-10% of failed hair transplant procedures worldwide require some form of correction.
 This percentage can vary based on the clinic, technique, and experience of the surgeon.
 At Vera Clinic, we pride ourselves on a success rate that exceeds the industry average, reducing the likelihood of corrective needs.

 Limitations of Hair Transplant Correction